-The Wind Ensemble presents concerts on campus and makes frequent tours within Arkansas and neighboring states.
+The Wind Ensemble presents concerts on campus.
 In addition, the group performs regularly as a guest ensemble at state conventions, festivals, and other events.

 Repertoire for the Wind Ensemble includes standard band literature, event-oriented music, and new music for wind ensemble.
 The group sponsors frequent guest solo artist appearances and has premiered frequent new works.
 Both groups may function as a lab band for music education and conducting students.
 Chamber ensemble members and orchestral chairs are generally chosen from members of the Wind Ensemble.

 Rigorous auditions for membership in the concert ensembles are held in late October.
 Auditions are open to all students, regardless of major.
 Sign-up lists are posted in the Reynolds Center and band hall for those who are interested.

 Prerequisite: Proficiency on a band instrument and passing the audition.

 Satiric Dances for a Comedy by Aristophanes - Norman Dello Joio

 Hold This Boy and Listen - Carter Pann

 April 9, 2019

 On This Bright Morning